solidity-labs-io/forge-proposal-simulator/docs/guides/customizable-proposal.md

     }
     ```

--   `build()`: This function sets the necessary actions for your proposal.
+-   `build()`: Add actions to the proposal contract.
+[See build function](../overview/architecture/proposal-functions.md#build-function).
 In this example, we try to upgrade the weth gateway on L1.
 Since all the upgrades on L1 can only be done thourgh the upgrade executor on L1, we use it to upgrade implementation of Weth gateway.
 The actions should be written in solidity code in the order they should be executed.
-Any mutative calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address that will call actions is passed into `buildModifier`; it is the arbitrum L1 timelock for this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.
+Any mutative calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
+The `caller` address that will call actions is passed into `buildModifier`; it is the arbitrum L1 timelock for this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.

     ```solidity
     function build()